 Larvae migrating through the lungs may cause cough, wheezing, and occasionally hemoptysis or other respiratory symptoms.
 Adult worms in small numbers usually do not cause GI symptoms, although passage of an adult worm by mouth or rectum may bring an otherwise asymptomatic patient to medical attention.
 Bowel or biliary obstruction causes cramping abdominal pain, nausea, and vomiting.
 Jaundice is uncommon.
 Even moderate infections can lead to undernutrition in children.
 The pathophysiology is unclear and may include competition for nutrients, impairment of absorption, and depression of appetite.

-Diagnosis is by microscopic detection of eggs in stools.
+Diagnosis is by microscopic detection of eggs in stool or observation of adult worms emerging from the nose or mouth.
 Occasionally, larvae can be found in sputum during the pulmonary phase.

 Eosinophilia can be marked while larvae migrate though the lungs but usually subsides later when adult worms reside in the intestine.
-Chest x-ray during the pulmonary phase may show infiltrates (Löffler's syndrome).
+Chest x-ray during the pulmonary phase may show infiltrates (Löffler syndrome).

 All infections should be treated.
-Albendazole 400 mg po once, mebendazole 100 mg po bid for 3 days, or ivermectin 150 to 200 μg/kg once is effective.
-Albendazole, mebendazole, and ivermectin should not be used during pregnancy.
-Nitazoxanide is effective for mild Ascaris infections but less so for heavy infections.
+Albendazole 400 mg po once, mebendazole 100 mg po bid for 3 days or 500 mg po once, or ivermectin 150 to 200 mcg/kg po once is effective.
+Albendazole, mebendazole, and ivermectin are pregnancy category C drugs, and risk of treatment in pregnant women infected with Ascaris must be balanced with risk of untreated disease.
+Nitazoxanide is effective for mild Ascaris infections but less effective for heavy infections.
 Piperazine, once widely used, has been replaced by less toxic alternatives.

 Obstructive complications may respond to anthelmintic therapy or require surgical or endoscopic extraction of adult worms.